Grants, Scholarships and Loan Programs

 |Federal Supplemental Educational Opportunity Grant (FSEOG)||The FSEOG is for undergraduates with exceptional financial need; students who receive Federal Pell Grants have priority.
 FSEOGs are awarded by a college's financial aid office based on information in the FAFSA.|

 |TEACH Grant||The TEACH Grant program provides grants to students who intend to teach in a public or private elementary or secondary school that serves students from low-income families.|

 |Iraq and Afghanistan Service Grant||A student who is not eligible for a Pell Grant, but whose parent or guardian was a member of the U.S. Armed Forces and died as a result of service performed in Iraq or Afghanistan after September 11, 2001 may be eligible to receive the Iraq and Afghanistan Service Grant.|

-The Federal Work-Study Program (FWS) provides jobs for undergraduate and graduate students with financial need, allowing them to earn money to help pay their education expenses.
-The program encourages community service work and work related to each student's course of study.
+The Federal Work-Study Program (FWS) provides part time employment for undergraduate and graduate students with financial need, allowing them to earn money to help pay their education expenses.
+The program encourages community service work and work related on campus jobs related to the student's course of study.
 The FAFSA is part of the application process and jobs are provided to help the neediest students finance some of the costs of their education.

 Pay is based on the federal minimum wage, but may vary depending on the skill level required for the job.
 Your total work-study award is based on:

 Since the money from FWS is earned for hours worked, it is paid directly to the student and is not shown as a credit on the college bill.